42xel/BAPL2/README.md

 # pow2 = if ?
 2 * #pow2 (?-1) else 1 ;
 @ = # pow2 5 ;
 ```
-`pow2` dos not call it self, rather, it calls the function which is called `pow2`.
+`pow2` does not call it self, rather, it calls the function which is called `pow2`.
 The difference can be examplified by the following code :
 ```
 .f = # pow2 = if ?
 2 * #pow2 (?-1) else 1 ;